d-protsenko/tutorials/userguide/code_style.md

 #### Internal state
 * Stateful actor's state is represented with private variables
 * To initialize private variables, constructor with configuration wrapper is used
-* Private variables are writted in English with `lowerCamelCase` style
+* Private variables are written in English with `lowerCamelCase` style
     * If private variable is a field name (i.e. it's of type `IFieldName`), then `FN` postfix must be appended
 * `static final` variables should be avoided